Mission San Luis Rey

 Saturday Behind the Scenes Tours

-Special Behind the Scenes Tours are regularly available see their website’s event calendar for more information.
-Prices and length of time vary depending on the docent; sign up at the Museum Office or call (760)757-3651, ext.
+Special Behind the Scenes Tours are held regularly at the mission.
+Prices and length of time vary depending on the docent.
+To participate, you can either register online, visit the Museum Office, or call (760)757-3651 ext.
 115.

 Bike to Mission San Luis Rey